martbetz/martbetz.github.io/_posts/2023-08-29-x-t10-thumb-grip-repair.md

 ---

-¹ Tankfully, though, at least this was still an option. 😊
+¹ At least this is still an option, though. 😊